Postgraduate student grants

 Applying for a student grant

-You must apply for your grant on the SUSI website online.
 If your application is successful, your grant or fee contribution is awarded when you confirm you have accepted your college place.

 Read about how to: